42BV/rest-secure-spring-boot-starter/README.md

 ## Features

-Auto-configures Spring Security with a customized UserDetailsService for internal users storage or with crowd-integration-springsecurity for external crowd authentication.
+- Auto-configures Spring Web Security with a customized UserDetailsService for internal users storage or with crowd-integration-springsecurity for external crowd authentication.
+- Spring Method Security is enabled: You can make use of `@PreAuthorize` and `@PostAuthorize`.
+- Customizable authentication endpoints provided:
+-- POST /authentication - to be able to login clients should do a POST to this endpoint with a json request body like `{ username: '', password: ''}`ß.
+-- GET /authentication/handshake - to obtain the current csrf token -- GET /authentication/current - to obtain the current logged in user

 ## Usage